uthef/MusicHunter/README.md

 ### Known limitations
 - Amazon can return up to 16 results (1 page)
 - Bandcamp can return up to 50 results
-- ```MusicResolver.DefaultArtworkResolution``` property only applies to Yandex Music, Deezer & Apple Music
+- ```MusicHunter.DefaultArtworkResolution``` property only applies to Yandex Music, Deezer & Apple Music
-- ```MusicResolverConfiguration.UseSoundCloudProxy``` property is used for testing purposes and not meant for production
+- ```MusicHunterConfiguration.UseSoundCloudProxy``` property is used for testing purposes and not meant for production

 ### Examples
-- See MusicResolverTests project
+- See MusicHunterTests project